cnlohr/esp82xx/README.md

 # esp82xx

-Useful ESP8266 C Environment.
+Useful ESP8266/ESP8285 C Environment.
-Includes libraries and some basic functionality such as a Web-GUI, flashing firmware and web-data over network as well as basic GPIO functions.
+Includes libraries and some basic functionality such as a Web-GUI, flashing firmware and changing the UI over network as well as basic GPIO functions.

+You can use it as a template for your own ESP8266/ESP8285 projects.
-Intended to be included as sub-module in derivate projects.
+Just include it as sub-module in derivate projects.

-Please read the notes closely, if you want to contribute (e.g. [Branches](#branches) and [Include Binaries](#include-binaries)).
+**Contributors,** please read the notes closely, if you want to contribute (e.g. [Branches](#branches) and [Include Binaries](#include-binaries)).
+Make changes in the `dev` branch!

 - [Usage](#usage)
     - [Requirements](#requirements)